-That said, there are a number of ways you can track and measure dark social metrics, including:
+That said, there are a number of ways you can track and measure dark social metrics.

-✔️ Utilising sticky share buttons - have a look at your website and make sure your follow buttons can be differentiated from your share buttons.
+Have a look at your website and make sure your follow buttons can be differentiated from your share buttons.
 Use a tool like sharethis, which creates inline or sticky share buttons.
-This means you can track shares via email, messenger or over text and measure them through your attribution software.
+This means you can track dark social shares via email, messenger, or over text and measure them through your attribution software.

-✔️Shortening your links - you can add a tracking code or UTM to your link, but they’re easily removed and can become overly diluted with information with each sharing journey.
+You can add a tracking code or UTM to your link, but they’re easily removed and can become overly diluted with information with each sharing journey.
 Instead, use a link shortener like Bitly or Owly.
-They’ll track shares for you for more accurate analytics.
+They’ll track dark share traffic for you and provide accurate dark social analytics.

-✔️Using Google Analytics - you can find out what percentage of traffic is attributed to the wrong source by adding a dark social segment to Google Analytics.
+You can find out what percentage of dark traffic is attributed to the wrong source by adding a dark social segment to Google Analytics.

-✔️Ask your customers - add a ‘where did you hear about us’ question to your demo forms or thank you page.
+Add a ‘where did you hear about us’ question to your demo forms or thank you page.
 Call up closed-won deals and ask them how they heard about you.
-You will soon see that the data your attribution software is pulling in and the qualitative learnings from these methods are very different.
+You will soon see that the data your attribution software is pulling in, and the qualitative learnings from these methods are very different.

 But this data can be everything.
-It illuminates the misty darkness of that ‘organic’, ‘direct’ referral source that your MAP shows you; it’s the difference between doubling down investment on your podcast vs SEO efforts.
+It illuminates the misty darkness of that ‘organic’, ‘direct’ referral source that your MAP shows you; it’s the difference between doubling down investment on your B2B marketing and sales podcast vs. SEO efforts.

-Madrigal pointed out that there's really no way to be 100% sure you're getting the right information when it comes to dark social.
+Madrigal pointed out that there's really no way to be 100% sure you're getting the right information when it comes to dark social analytics.

-So instead of worrying about how dark social affects your metrics, embrace it.
+So instead of worrying about how dark social affects your marketing metrics, embrace it.

 Create content that's worth sharing, and keep an eye on your web traffic and conversions to make sure it's working.

 Below you can see notes from inside our largest CW opportunity this month.
-The human-verified lead source indicates dark social, and specifically, our CMO’s organic LinkedIn content as the source of this deal:
+The human-verified lead source indicates dark social marketing, and specifically, our CMO’s organic LinkedIn content as the source of this deal: